anubhavsrivastava/theanubhav.com/_posts/2017-12-17-understanding-newTarget.md

 -----------------
 ## Lexical new.target in arrow functions `()=>{}`
-`new.target` are lexical in arrow functions, just like `arguments` and `this` are lexical, ie, value of `new.target` is taken from surrounding environment.
+`new.target` is lexical in arrow functions, just like `arguments` and `this` are lexical, i.e., value of `new.target` is taken from surrounding environment.

 -----------------